 If at any point during the Program eligibility determination process or throughout any other phase of the process, it is found that the Applicant is ineligible for the Program, the Applicant will be notified through an Adverse Eligibility Notice.
 The notice will outline the eligibility determination made and next steps, instructions for submitting a Program-based Reconsideration Request and/or an Administrative Review Request.
 The notification will inform the Applicant of the reason for ineligibility and outline the process to challenge the decision.
+Applicants who wish to contest a Program determination may file a Program based Reconsideration Request by submitting a written request, directly within the HBA Platform through the Lender within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.

-8.1 Applicant Withdrawal
+Applicant Withdrawal

-8.1.1 Non-Responsive Applicants
+Non-Responsive Applicants

 Upon receipt of the Eligibility Notice, the applicant has a period of ninety (90) days to start the process to secure a mortgage.
-If the Applicant fails to begin the mortgage financing process within that period, the Program will issue a Non-Responsive Notice through regular mail and electronic mail, that provides multiple communication methods for contacting the Program, advises the Applicant of the next steps in the application process, and notifies the applicant that he/she must start the lending process with an authorized lender within fourteen (14) days of the date of the letter.
+If the Applicant fails to begin the mortgage financing process within that period, the Program will issue a Non-Responsive Notice an

+Inactivity and Withdrawal of Eligibility Notice thought regular mail and electronic mail, that provides multiple communication methods for contacting the Program, advises the Applicant of the next steps in the application process, and notifies the applicant that he/she must start the lending process with an authorized lender within fourteen (14) days of the date of the letter.

-If the Applicant is not able to begin the lending process with a participating lender within the fourteen (14) days allowed, the application will be withdrawn from the Program and the Applicant will receive a Non-Responsive Confirmation Notice.
+If the Applicant is not able to begin the lending process with a participating lender within the fourteen (14) days allowed, the application will be withdrawn from the Program and the Applicant will receive a Non-Responsive Confirmation Notice an Inactivity and Withdrawal of Eligibility Notice - Confirmation Notice.
 Withdrawal from the Program does not prevent the Applicant from re-applying to the Program once the Applicant is ready to begin the mortgage financing process.